Asian economies struggling to reignite growth while exports sag

 "The dovish phase for Asian central banks has faded," said Wai Ho Leong, senior economist at Barclays.

-"Earlier this year because of soft growth prospects, there was talk of additional policy accommodation.
+"Earlier this year because of soft growth prospects, there was talk of additional policy accomodation.
 That talk has vanished and the focus has shifted to the Fed's policy of tapering its stimulus."

-(Polling by bureaus across Asia, Analysis by Sarbani Haldar; Editing by Simon Cameron-Moore)